Top 10 Things to do in Cambodia

 10. Visit Angkor Wat

-Angkor WHAT? ....
+Angkor WHAAAAT? ....
 Of course I wouldn’t miss this one out on a top 10 for Cambodia!!
 It’s crazy, crowded, the price has just gone up … BUT it’s just so darn worth it!!
 The temples are stunning and if you are savvy, you can find some more peaceful temples to chill in throughout the day.
-Don’t miss (not that could if you tried!!) the iconic Angkor Wat Tom Bayon, with the faces and Ta Prohm.
+Don’t miss (not that could if you tried!!) the iconic Angkor Wat Tom, Bayon, with the faces and Ta Prohm.
 Tomb Raider temple.
+I've been here around 10 times from living in Cambodia, so seriously consider my top tip to avoid being 'templed out' and for actually enjoying your time at Angkor Wat

 Don't forget things YOU must know before you go